davharris/SDM-tutorial/tutorial.md

 In part 2, we'll see a bit more about how to actually implement this kind of model.

+Also, we've been pretty sloppy about what it means for a model to be good or bad, to overfit or underfit.
+In part 3 (not yet written), we can discuss what makes a good model in more detail.

 # Part 2: outline

 At the end of Part 1, the code I used to fit the model with all 1200 observations looked like this:

 ```r